-The practice of enhancing various front-end and back-end components of your website in order to better its position in search results and draw in more visitors is known as on-page SEO, also referred to as on-site SEO.
-On-page SEO consists of content components, site architectural elements, and HTML elements.
+The practice of enhancing various front-end and back-end components of your website to better its position in search results and draw in more visitors is known as on-page SEO, also referred to as on-site SEO.
+On-page SEO comprises content components, site architectural elements, and HTML elements.

-On-page SEO is all up to you, thus it’s essential that you execute it properly.
-Let’s now talk about the components of on-page SEO.
+On-page SEO is your responsibility; it’s essential that you execute it properly.
+Let’s now discuss the components of on-page SEO.

 On-Page SEO Elements: